A Phase 2 Study of VS-6766 (Dual RAF/MEK Inhibitor) Plus Defactinib (FAK Inhibitor) in Recurrent Gynecological Cancers (DURAFAK)

 HealthScout AI Analysis

-Goal: Evaluate the antitumor activity and safety of the combination of the dual RAF/MEK inhibitor avutometinib (VS-6766) plus the FAK inhibitor defactinib in recurrent gynecologic cancers enriched for MAPK-pathway alterations.
+Goal: Evaluate the antitumor activity and safety of the combination of the dual RAF/MEK inhibitor avutometinib (VS-6766) with the FAK inhibitor defactinib in recurrent gynecologic malignancies enriched for RAS/RAF pathway alterations.

-Patients: Adult women (≥18 years) with recurrent or progressive gynecologic cancers, including endometrioid carcinoma, mucinous ovarian carcinoma, high-grade serous ovarian carcinoma, or other solid gynecologic cancers, harboring RAS mutation or activation, BRAF (class I–III) mutation, and/or NF1 loss-of-function.
-Prior systemic therapy for metastatic disease is required; measurable disease by RECIST 1.1 and ECOG 0–1 are mandated.
-Key exclusions include prior RAF or MEK inhibitor exposure, low-grade serous ovarian cancer, uncontrolled CNS disease, significant ocular or cardiac comorbidity, active hepatitis/HIV requiring therapy, strong CYP/P-gp drug interactions, and inability to swallow oral medications.
+Patients: Adult women (≥18 years) with recurrent or progressive gynecologic cancers—endometrioid, mucinous ovarian carcinoma, high-grade serous ovarian cancer, or solid gynecologic cancers—with documented RAS mutation, BRAF mutation (class I/II/III), NF1 loss-of-function, and/or RAS pathway activation by prior NGS/molecular testing.
+Patients must have measurable disease by RECIST 1.1, ECOG 0–1, adequate organ function, and have received at least one prior systemic therapy for metastatic disease.
+Key exclusions include prior MEK or RAF inhibitor exposure, low-grade serous ovarian cancer, uncontrolled CNS metastases, significant ocular or cardiac comorbidities, strong CYP/P-gp interacting drugs, and recent major surgery or systemic therapy.

-Outcomes: Primary: Confirmed overall response rate (RECIST 1.1) by investigator.
-Secondary: safety and tolerability (AEs, SAEs, labs, physical exams, dose modifications), duration of response, progression-free survival, disease control rate (CR+PR+SD ≥8 weeks), and overall survival.
+Outcomes: Primary: Confirmed objective response rate (CR+PR) by RECIST 1.1.
+Secondary: Safety and tolerability (AEs, SAEs, labs, dose modifications), duration of response, progression-free survival, disease control rate (CR+PR+SD ≥8 weeks), and overall survival.

 Eligibility More information